Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 The following is the Host code for the canny edge detection example.
 The host code sets up the OpenCL platform with the FPGA of processing required data.
-In the case of xfOpenCV example, the data is an image.
+In the case of Vitis Vision example, the data is an image.
-Reading and writing of images are enabled using called to functions from xfOpenCV.
+Reading and writing of images are enabled using called to functions from Vitis Vision.

 .. code:: c